Q&A on Nordsøfonden's finances

 Can the oil and gas companies renege on their share of the bill?

 Under the prevailing legislation, oil and gas companies operating in Denmark provide the Danish state with financial security for the fulfilment of all obligations agreed in connection with the allocation of the licence.
-These obligations also extend to the safe and environmentally responsible discontinuation of fields and removal of the associated installations, also known as “decommissioning”.
+These obligations also extend to the safe and environmentally responsible discontinuation of oil and gas fields and to removal of the associated installations.

 Once the value of the remaining production is no longer sufficient to cover the expected discontinuation costs, the companies involved in the licence must post security for their share of these costs.

 This security may, for example, take the form of a deposit of liquid funds, a bank guarantee or a parent company guarantee.
-For Nordsøfonden, the Danish state posts the relevant guarantee.
-Nordsøfonden’s share in the decommissioning costs is covered by a commitment in the national budget.
+The Danish state posts the relevant guarantee for Nordsøfonden, whose share in the decommissioning costs is covered by a commitment in the national budget.

 Otherwise, fulfilment of the obligation is covered by what is known as “subsidiary liability for companies”.
 This means that a company which withdraws from a licence remains liable for its share of the decommissioning costs as they were at the time of conveyance, if the company to which the share was conveyed is unable to fulfil its obligations.